Inspections, Compliance, Enforcement, and Criminal Investigations

 When the lot is clearly adulterated, or when instructed to do so by your supervisor, arrange for a voluntary embargo by the dealer.
 If possible, direct your conversation so that the dealer suggests the embargo.
 Call the dealer's attention to his/her responsibility under the law, and appeal to his/her sense of public service, integrity, or the health consequences that may be involved.

 Always place a time limit on voluntary embargoes using your best estimate of how long it will take to complete the analysis and reach a district decision.
 Consider such factors as location of the examining lab, difficulty of the analysis required, turnover rate, storage conditions and the perishable nature of the merchandise.
-Note: Your district's compliance branch can ask for an extension of the voluntary embargo.
+Note: Your district's compliance branch can request an extension of the voluntary embargo.

 Since the action is voluntary, we cannot compel the dealer to do all the things we might ask him/her to do.
 While requests for voluntary holds are generally granted, a dealer may act or suggest an alternative approach.